misaka10843/MirrorDocs-CHS-MT/community-guides/ready-up-and-die.md

 ![](../.gitbook/assets/RUAD6.jpg)

-Add the code at the bottom of Tank.cs, after the "RpcOnFire" ends.
+Add the code at the bottom of Tank.cs, after the “RpcOnFire” ends.

 (But still inside the namespace { }  )

 {% code title="Tank" %}
 ```csharp
 public GameObject[] objectsToHide;
 private SceneScript sceneScript;